timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 Instead, TimescaleDB keeps existing chunks at their current locations.
 When it adds new chunks for new time intervals, it partitions them across the new set of servers.
 This eventually balances out inserts without incurring the costs of immediate data migration.

 The TimescaleDB planner handles queries seamlessly as partitions change.
 Behind the scenes, it keeps track of where each chunk is stored.

 To fine-tune server rebalancing, you can asynchronously migrate chunks.
 Or, you can delete older data by using data retention policies.
 Older data is partitioned according to the older server setup, while newer data is partitioned according to the newer setup.
-So data retention eventually rebalances data across your servers.
+Thus, data retention eventually rebalances data across your servers.

 For more information, see the [chunk migration][chunk-migration] and